cbanicki/run_project/README.md

 ==================================================================

 30 volunteers performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone equiped with an accelerometer and gyroscope.
-Among the data collected, are mean and standard deviation values for numerous activity variables that include Acceleration, Gyro, and Jerk by both time and frequency.
+Among the data collected, are mean and standard deviation values for numerous activity variables that include Acceleration, Gyro, Jerk, Gravity, and Magnitude by both time and frequency.

-As a simple explanation, acceleration is akin to body movement (velocity) change rate, body jerk (aka jolt) is a derivative of acceleration, i.e. the rate of change of acceleration, and gyro is a body rotation measurment.

 A description of the experiment, as well as data collectedare publicly available and can be found at the links below: